Damodar Ganesh Bapat

 Damodar Ganesh Bapat (1934 or 1935 – 17 August 2019) was an Indian social worker known for his service to the leprosy patients at Bhartiya Kushta Nivarak Sangh (BKNS) in Janjgir–Champa district, Chhattisgarh, India.
 In 2018, the Government of India awarded him the Padma Shri, India's fourth highest civilian award, in recognition of his social work.
-He was also awarded the Chhattisgarh Rajya Alankar by the state of Chhattisgarh.

 Early life

 Bapat was born in the Pathrot village in Amravati district in Maharashtra, India in 1934 or 1935.
 He completed his Bachelor of Arts and Bachelor of Commerce degrees from Nagpur.
 After completing his studies, he worked at several places.
 He was not happy with his jobs and was interested in social work.

 Social work

 In 1970, he moved to Jashpur, in Chhattisgarh, and started volunteering with Vanvasi Kalyan Ashram which works in rural areas in India.
-Initially he worked there as a teacher for the tribal children.
+Initially, he worked there as a teacher for the tribal children.
 While teaching he also met leprosy patients and remained there to serve them throughout his life.

-He came in contact with Sadashiv Katre who had founded a community in 1962, named Bharatiya Kushtha Nivarak Sangh (BKNS) at village Sothi located 8 km from Champa, to care for leprosy patients.
-Bapat along with Katre worked together to cure the leprosy patients as well as their social and financial rehabilitation.
+He came in contact with Sadashiv Katre, who had founded a community in 1962 named Bharatiya Kushtha Nivarak Sangh (BKNS) in the village of Sothi, located 8 km from Champa, to care for leprosy patients.
+Bapat, along with Katre, worked together to cure the leprosy patients as well as their social and financial rehabilitation.
 In 1975, Bapat was appointed the secretary of Bharatiya Kushtha Nivarak Sangh, and its growth thereafter is credited to him.
 From 1972 until his death in 2019, he served leprosy patients.
 He also worked to improve public awareness about leprosy.
 Dainik Jagran reported in 2019 that he had improved the lives of an estimated 26,000 leprosy patients.